Overcoming Fear: Lessons from a Rescue Kitten’s Life

 Many well-known biblical figures grappled with fear, anxiety, and inadequacy, yet they often conquered those emotions through faith in God.

 Examples include Gideon (fear of inadequacy), Elijah (fear and burnout), Moses (fear of failure), Peter (fear of danger and of people), and David (fear of enemies).
-Each of these examples shows us that fear is a normal human emotion that didn’t prevent individuals from being used by God.
+Each biblical hero shows us that fear is a normal human emotion that didn’t prevent individuals from being used by God.

 There is no condemnation

-If you experience fear, anxiety and inadequacy you are in good company.
+If you experience fear, anxiety and inadequacy you’re in good company.
 There is no condemnation.
-We can run to the love of God and hold on to the promise that God is with us.
+We can run to our loving God and hold on to the promise that God is with us.

 Scriptures gives us a wonderful promise.
 “Be strong and courageous.
 Do not be afraid or terrified because of them, for the Lord your God goes with you; he will never leave you nor forsake you,” (Deuteronomy 31:6 NIV).